fjossinet/RNArtistCore/README.md

 The parameters available are:
 * **file**: the absolute path and the name of your file
 * **name**: if the file contains several molecular chains, this parameter allows to precise the one needed.
+If no name is provided, all the molecular chains will be processed.

 Examples:
 ```kotlin